Linux-Ginger/GodotBuildTogether/README.md

 - **To play over the internet:** the person who hosts uses [playit.gg](https://playit.gg) (free) with a **UDP** tunnel.
 No port forwarding needed.
 On the same network you don't need it at all.

-## Status

-GodotBuildTogether is **not released yet**.
-It's being built and tested right now by a small group of friends making a horror game with it.

-- [x] Joining with a password and letting people in
-- [x] Copying the project to your friend, encrypted
-- [x] Live scene and script changes
-- [x] Locks, colours and figures in the 3D view
-- [x] Notifications on Linux (Windows is still being tested)
-- [ ] First public release
-- [ ] **History** — rewind the project to how it was earlier
-- [ ] Block list for people you never want to let in
-- [ ] When you rejoin: see what changed and choose what to keep

-Want to know when it's out?
-Press **Watch → Custom → Releases** at the top of this page.

 <details>
 <summary><b>For techies</b></summary>